 - Career and Internship Services: Nina Fiddian-Green firstname.lastname@example.org or email@example.com

-We will keep a running list of these requests and open new class sections accordingly in mid-August.
+We will keep a running list of these requests and open new class sections accordingly.

-How many students will be in each class (in-person and/or virtual)?
+How many students will be in each in-person class?
 How will students be socially distanced in classrooms?

-The number of desks/students in each room will be reduced, to allow desks to be positioned 6 feet apart from each other in all directions.
+The number of students in in-person classes allows desks to be positioned 6 feet apart from each other in all directions.
 Class sizes will depend upon the size of the classroom.
 Most in-person classes will have 9-12 students.

 Will I need a printer?